Technology

 How to buy the best trampoline

-Expert advice on what to look for when buying a trampoline, so you can get one that's safe, durable and the right fit for your garden.
+Expert advice on what to look for when buying a trampoline, so you can get one that's safe, durable, and the right fit for your garden.

-Choose a trampoline that's right for your family: look for the right size, one that won't be too difficult to put together, that will be able to withstand the elements and is safe for your children to use again and again.
+When choosing a trampoline that's right for your family, you'll want one that's the right size, won't be too difficult to put together, will be able to withstand the elements, and is safe for your children to use again and again.
 Read on to find out what you should be looking for when buying a trampoline.

 How much do I need to spend on a trampoline?

-There is quite a significant range in prices for trampolines, and it depends what type and size you're after.
-Prices start from around £100 for a 6ft trampoline up to £400 for a 14ft.
+There is quite a significant range in prices for trampolines, depending on the type and size you're after.
+Prices start from around £80 for a 6ft trampoline up to £600 for a 14ft model.
 The brand Springfree is more expensive because of the design of its trampolines, which are made without springs, and the premium materials used.
-They start from £800 and go up to about £1350.
+They start from £800 and go up to about £2,000.

 Because it's important to get a trampoline made from quality materials, it's worth doing some investigation and looking into reputable brands before you go for the cheapest option.